CulturalDC'S Source Theatre

 Source Theatre Company was a non-profit theater company located in Washington, D.C.
 Formed 1977, it ceased production in 2002 and legally disbanded in 2006.

-Closest Metro Station: U St. (Green/Yellow Line); Street Parking: Yes, paid and unpaid.
+Source Theatre is located at 1835 14th St NW at the corner of 14th and T St. Closest Metro Station: U St. (Green/Yellow Line); Street Parking: Yes, paid and unpaid.

 Creative community and collaboration are crucial assets for emerging arts organizations and small businesses.
 As part of the residency program at a CulturalDC venue, companies learn from, and work alongside, their peers, unlocking ideas and creative potential.
 The organizations below base their operations at Source as part of the Source Residency program operated by CulturalDC.